kasper-piskorski/docs/README.md

 ## Environment variables

 There is an environment variable that needs to be set depending on the build you wish to commence: `urlprefix`.
-If you only wish to preview the generated documentation itself; as server from this repository rather than integrated into the mindmaps website you do not need to do anything.
+If you only wish to preview the generated documentation itself; as server from this repository rather than integrated into the GRAKN.AI website you do not need to do anything.

 ##### `urlprefix`